top of page

 Line Follower Category is a common competition in robotics tournaments, where a robot must follow a track marked by a black or white line in the shortest possible time.

-This robot uses its own PCB as chassis, as a base for all all the components, such as motors, sensors and battery.
+This robot uses its own PCB as chassis, as a base for all the components, such as motors, sensors and battery.

 The two-layer PCB was designed to implement: